-Dumesnil landed at Quebec 7 Sept.
+Dumesnil landed at Quebec on 7 Sept.
 1660.
 He stated that he was provided with a commission as “comptroller general, intendant and sovereign judge in the said country of Canada,” granted by the Compagnie des Cent-Associés, the seigneur of the country.
 He immediately undertook the task of inspecting all fur-trading transactions carried out since 1645, the year in which this trade was ceded by the Cent-Associés to the Communauté des Habitants.
 Such a commission could not be considered valid, because the king, in the charter of the “great company,” had reserved to himself the right of establishing sovereign judges in New France.
 Moreover, the control of trade did not belong to the Cent-Associés but to the king, who, in 1647, had appointed a council to administer it.
 The only claim the Cent-Associés could legitimately insist on was that of a thousand pounds of beaver pelts by weight each year.
 This commitment was not met after 1650, but Dumesnil made no mention of that in his report.
 It is, therefore, not surprising that the Conseil de Québec, set up by the king, did not recognize the authority of the great company’s delegate.

 The methods used by Dumesnil were somewhat odd for a jurist.
 During the first year of his stay, he appears to have tried to extort information about the commerce of the country.
-He made himself so odious that on 30 Aug.
+He made himself so odious that on 29 Aug.
 1661 four settlers of the colony murdered his son, Michel Peronne Des Touches.
-Indomitable, the father, at an unknown date, broke into the house of the notary Guillaume Audouart the secretary of the council, and seized the Communauté’s papers.
-These were the documents that the Conseil Souverain ordered Rouer de Villeray and Jean Bourdon to go and take from his house, 20 Sept.
+Indomitable, the father, at an unknown date, broke into the house of the notary Guillaume Audouart, the secretary of the council, and seized the Communauté’s papers.
+These were the documents that the Conseil Souverain ordered Rouer de Villeray and Jean Bourdon to go and take from his house, on 20 Sept.
 1663.
 Dumesnil, called upon to explain his conduct, refused in practice to accept the authority of the whole council.
 Gaudais-Dupont prevented his being arrested for his outrageous behaviour towards the tribunal.
 The lawyer, stripped of his powers, decided to sail back to France.
-He has left a dramatic account of his departure, 21 Oct.
+He has left a dramatic account of his departure, on 21 Oct.
 1663, with the cannon of the port pointed at him.